Reviews You Can Rely On

 Right out of the gate, this bottle has the upper hand on insulation over most bike bottles.
 The vacuum-sealed double walls do a great job at keeping your liquids insulated from outside temps.
 This makes it an outlier in the bike bottle category.
 Among the other insulated bottles, however, it ran middle of the pack.

 On the controlled insulation test, where we filled the bottles with cold water and tracked the temperature of the contents over 6 hours in the sun, the Speedflask went from 65 degrees F to a warm but manageable 80.
 It was neither the most nor the least insulated bottle in that category.
-In field testing, we were impressed by how cool this bottle kept our water while rolling through the hills and valleys.
+In field testing, I was impressed by how cool this bottle kept our water while rolling through the hills and valleys.
 If you fill it with ice and then water, you can further ensure that you'll be sipping cold water on the trail and the spout is of a size that limits ice cubes from pouring into your mouth.

 speedfil speedflask - the speedfil speedflask has thick, insulated walls.